JustinRidings/CSharpAlgorithms/README.md

 ### Project Layout

-The [Patterns](https://github.com/JustinRidings/CSharpAlgorithms/tree/main/Patterns) directory contains sub-directories for the different types of design patterns that exist, alogn with implementations.
+The [Patterns](https://github.com/JustinRidings/CSharpAlgorithms/tree/main/Patterns) directory contains sub-directories for the different types of design patterns that exist, align with implementations.
 The [WhiteboardSolutions.cs](https://github.com/JustinRidings/CSharpAlgorithms/blob/main/WhiteboardSolutions.cs) file contains static implementations for various whiteboarding questions.
 You can Demo each pattern or whiteboard solution by running the [Program](https://github.com/JustinRidings/CSharpAlgorithms/blob/main/Program.cs) to see the output.

 ### Behavioral Patterns